 Regular maintenance can help prevent your pool pump from seizing.
 This includes cleaning the pump basket and filter regularly, checking for leaks or cracks in the pump housing, and making sure the motor is properly lubricated.
 It’s also important to make sure the pump is properly sized for your pool and that it’s not being overworked.

-You might be interested in: How Long Does A Polaris Pool Cleaner Last?
+You might be interested in: How Do I Get My Pool Water To Move?